esmaeilmirzaee2016/ProteinTracker/README.md

 For any question please contact with esmaeilmirzaee2016@gmail.com

-Android is an operating system recently developing and maintaining by Goodle.
+Android is an operating system which recently developing and maintaining by Google.
 Every Copy-Right issue is relted to Google.
-Android Studio is an Intellij based IDE recently is developing by Google.
-Inteliij Copy-Right issue is for Jetbrains.com
+Android Studio is an Intellij based IDE that recently is using by Google to add some feature to ease developing Android application for other programmers, so Inteliij Copy-Right issue is for Jetbrains.com